A game by Megadev and Adult Swim Games for PC, originally released in 2013.

 By killing more enemies with your sword, you add extra rage time.
 Thus, stringing together multiple kills can turn you into an unstoppable killing machine.
 This further encourages the core mechanics of quick level navigation, rapid descent, and killing as many enemies as possible.
 Players who have mastered the mechanics will be able to enable Rage Mode frequently, capitalizing on refilling the meter, and dropping dozens of floors before Rage Mode ends.

 A quick note about the controls: The game was originally released without gamepad support, requiring that players use the keyboard or manually map the keyboard controls to a gamepad.
 Since its release, however, native gamepad support has been added, allowing players to more easily adapt to the console-style twitch oriented gameplay.

 Super House of Dead Ninjas is an expanded version of the original Flash game House of Dead Ninjas.
 The new format retains the core structure and enemies, but also offers a full-screen mode, new room designs, more weapons, a map editor, and entirely new tower in the form of Transdimensional Leakage.

 The game was developed by Megadev, a UK-based studio specializing in 2D Flash-based games and iOS titles, made up of designer/programmer Mike Tucker, audio designer Nick Parton, and artist Jon Davies.
 The studio has released more than a dozen games since its establishment in 2008.

-The game published by Adult Swim Games, which has gone on to publish such indie titles as Völgarr the Viking, Fist Puncher, Super Comboman, Oblitus, Westerado: Double Barreled, and Rise & Shine.
+The game published by Adult Swim Games, which has gone on to publish such indie titles as Völgarr the Viking, Fist Puncher, Super Comboman, Oblitus, Westerado: Double Barreled, Rise & Shine, and Rain World.